mosip/documentation/docs/blog-publishing-an-app.md

 * The testers will not get any notifications regarding the upload.

-They should access the link with the same email account they have given.
+* They should access the link with the same email account they have given.

-They will be asked to accept the invite to test once accepted they will be taken to the play store.
+* They will be asked to accept the invite to test.
+Once accepted, they will be taken to the play store.

-In the play store also they should be logged in to the same email account.
+* In the play store also they should be logged in to the same email account.
 Otherwise they will see an empty screen inside the play store app.

+**Additional Notes**:

+_KEYSTORE_

+* If you are using pipeline to push the app to the play store, make sure that your keystore that you have used for the first time is used to sign the app while building.
+* We have encoded the keystore file (the whole file and not the contents) to base64 and stored it in secret.
+* Before building the app,  get the encoded file and decode it and place it in the right folder so that you can sign the app without any issues.

+_PLAY STORE LIMITATIONS_

+* You may want to increment the build number/ version code every time you upload a new apk/ app bundle.
+* If the app is built using the same build number/ version code of the previous app, then play store will reject that build.